Tips to Reduce Distracted Driving

 As advancing technology lets us do more with our time in the car, driver distraction is a growing concern.
 At Crutchfield, we want to help you use and enjoy the fun car audio/video gear we sell.
 And we want you to stay safe while using it on the go.

 In this article, we've compiled a list of common-sense tips to help manage distractions while you're on the road.
 First, let's talk more about the issue of distraction.

 What is distracted driving?

 In simple terms, distracted driving is multi-tasking behind the wheel.
-The National Highway Traffic Safety Administration (NHTSA), defines distracted driving as any non-driving activity a person engages in while operating a motor vehicle.
+On the National Highway Traffic Safety Administration's (NHTSA) distracted driving website (distraction.gov), they define distracted driving as any non-driving activity a person engages in while operating a motor vehicle.

 According to the NHTSA, there are three types of distraction:

 - Visual — taking your eyes off the road.

 - Manual — taking your hands off the wheel.